 Nonslip mat or pad

 Bath thermometer (optional).
 These often have "safe" bath temperature ranges marked on them.

 Clear the counter or table top of breakable objects and electrical appliances to prevent injury.

 Fill the tub with warm water, making sure the water is warm, not hot.
 Always test the water before placing your baby into the tub.
 Some parents feel most comfortable using a baby bath thermometer to confirm the correct temperature of the water.

 Follow the same general bathing instructions for a sponge bath.

 NEVER take your hands off your baby, or walk away, even for a moment.

 Be sure to clean the bathtub after each use.

 Proper skin care for your newborn

 A baby's soft and delicate skin needs special care.
-Generally it is best to use products made especially for babies, but your baby's doctor can advise you about other products.
+Generally, it is best to use products made especially for babies, but your baby's healthcare provider can advise you about other products.
 Products for adults may be too harsh for a baby and may contain irritants or allergens.
 Many parents like to use lotions.
 However, unless the baby's skin is dry, lotions really are not needed.
-Powders should be avoided, unless they are recommended by your baby's doctor.
+Powders should be avoided, unless they are recommended by your baby's healthcare provider.
 When using any powder, put the powder in your hand and then apply it to the baby's skin.
-Shaking powder into the air releases dust and talc which can harm your baby's lungs.
+Shaking powder into the air releases dust and talc that can harm your baby's lungs.